rhaamo/reso-web/README.md

 To Resonite for not having any CORS to permits us to make apps from the browser :| https://github.com/Yellow-Dog-Man/Resonite-Issues/issues/3537

-So the whole APIs are usable only through a custom proxy, or with electron web security disabled, yay,,,
+So the whole APIs are usable only through a custom proxy, a full-native (non-browser) app, or with electron web security disabled, yay,,,